jaeksoft/opensearchserver/src/doc/en/documentation/api_v1/index.md

 ### Using PHP

-The request is done using the PHP5 method OssApi::update (see the examples above).
-This class can be downloaded along with OpenSearchServer source code, and found here: oss_api.class.php.
+The request is done using the PHP5 method OssApi::update.
+This class can be downloaded along with the OpenSearchServer source code, under the name oss_api.class.php.

-#### Example
+#### Examples

 The following creates an instance of the OSS_IndexDocument class.
-This object can carry one or more documents to index Stopping the FileCrawler instance
+This object can carry one or more documents to index.

 ```php
 $index = new OssIndexDocument();
 ```

-The following adds a document
+The following adds a document:

 ```php
 $document = $index->newDocument('en');